houstonhaynes/Fauxlemetry/README.md

 ## Faster Than Realtime Data Generation

 The objective is to generate a volume of data that has certain "event rates" for combinations of values.
-Because there's an business scenario that dictates these events occur with a certain incident rate and span-of-time, there needs to be a specific time stamp associated with them that makes a form of business sense.
+Because there's a business scenario that dictates these events occur with a certain incident rate and span-of-time, there needs to be a specific time stamp associated with them that makes a form of business sense.

 ## What does this mean?